 - “Anabolic Cooking – The Cookbook” – a cookbook with more than 200 Anabolic Recipes .
 This contains over 200 great-tasting, easy-to-prepare recipes for building muscle and losing fat.
 With each recipe, there is a breakdown of the amount of protein, fat, carbohydrates, and calories in the meal.

-- Anabolic Cooking Meal Plans for Lean Muscle Mass Gains and Optimum Fat Loss - Pre-written Lean Muscle Gains Meal Plans and Optimum Fat Loss Meal Plans for a wide range of diets – from 1200 to 5000 calories.
+- Meal Plans for Lean Muscle Mass Gains and Optimum Fat Loss - Pre-written Lean Muscle Gains Meal Plans and Optimum Fat Loss Meal Plans for a wide range of diets – from 1200 to 5000 calories.
 With these sample plans, it’s easy to recognize what to eat each day and also to customize your own meal plans, so as to get results.

-- The Complete Nutrition & Cooking Quick Start Guide - Here, the fundamental concepts of anabolic cooking and nutrition are explained to readers.
+- The Complete Nutrition & Cooking Quick Start Guide - Here, the fundamental concepts of bodybuilding cooking and nutrition are explained to readers.
 First, the kitchen guide explains the usage of basic cookware, and reviews general cooking and recipe terminology.
 If you have only limited kitchen experience, this guide will get you up to speed quickly, on the techniques of how to cook.